Selling a house

 researching solicitors before you receive an offer

 being chain free

-dealing with any issues likely to be picked up in a survey
+dealing with any issues likely to show up in a survey

 Some companies offer to buy your house within 24 hours for cash.
-While these quick sale companies can move fast, they are unlikely to pay the market value of your home.
+These quick sale companies can move fast, but are unlikely to pay the market value of your home.